 All students will be allocated Academic Assessors.
-As required by the NMC, students will be allocated a different Academic Assessor for each year (Part).
-Academic Assessors must communicate with Practice Assessors at identified points across the academic year to monitor student progress, with a discussion about student learning, progression, and achievement of proficiencies across theory and practice taking place prior to the end each year.
-The Academic Assessor are responsible for recommending the student for progression to the next year of the programme and record this in the Ongoing Achievement Record.
+As required by the NMC, students will be allocated a different Academic Assessor for each part.
+Academic Assessors must communicate with Practice Assessors at identified points across the part to monitor student progress, with a discussion about student learning, progression, and achievement of proficiencies across theory and practice taking place prior to the end of each part.
+The Academic Assessor and Practice Assessor are responsible for recommending the student for progression to the next part of the programme and record this in the Ongoing Achievement Record.
 This recommendation is ratified at the exam board.